 Our approach reflects our desire for your organization to keep the focus on your work, serving constituents and the community—instead of spending an inordinate amount of time creating grant applications.
 We consider it our responsibility to learn more about your organization and the possible alignment of our interests.
 This approach is rooted in a philosophy of trust-based philanthropy.

 Please note that the guidelines below apply to our grants for organizations.
-To learn more about Sterling Fellows NYC, please visit our Network page.

 The Robert Sterling Clark Foundation is interested in funding leadership development programs that:

 Are focused on social change leaders in NYC

 Program should be cohort based